energy-modelling-workbench/data-pipelines/europe/_biomass/README.md

 #### pdf

-There is a specific function to draw maps from the dataset as pdfs.
+There is a specific function to draw maps from the dataset as PDFs.
 The layout is not too polished, but this allows an easy conversion to e.g. illustrator, Inkscape.

 ```julia
 julia> include("mapping_html.jl")
 julia> mapping_html()
 ```

-This reads either the precompiled database part or an updated database from the same folder, saves the generated map as .pdf, and should open it with your default pdf viewer.
+This reads either the precompiled database part or an updated database from the same folder, saves the generated map as .pdf, and should open it with your default PDF viewer.

-The fuctions has following arguments:
+The function has the following arguments:

 * res = nuts0, nuts1, nuts2, nuts3.
 Default = nuts3
 * scenario = high, medium, low.
 Default = high